Tuesday, 17 February 2026

 • Track detection and linier tracking across record - controlled by feedback from the cartridge (like a 3D printer)

-• Surface hight tracking possible over warped records
+• Surface height tracking possible over warped records

 • Scratch detection and skipping, long view, short view